In 2018 an independent paper was published suggesting that MitoQ may cause mitochondrial swelling and depolarization in kidney tissue.

 If you incubated cells in a solution containing sugar at levels much higher than normal consumption would expose them to, this would similarly have a negative effect on the cells, but that’s not relevant to the normal daily consumption of sugar.

 For almost two decades MitoQ has been extensively evaluated for safety and has been shown to be protective of the kidneys in several studies and also during organ storage.
-MitoQ is also currently being evaluated in two human trials to assist with kidney health at The University of Delaware and The University of Virginia.
+MitoQ is also currently being evaluated in two human trials to assist with kidney health at The University of Delaware and Virginia Commonwealth University.
 These patients have chronic kidney disease so would be even more vulnerable than those with normal kidney function and these trials would not have been approved if the consensus was that MitoQ was unsafe.